OSA413/Sonic4_ModLoader/README.md

 ## mod.ini structure

-"mod.ini" file is not necessary, but recommended if you want to share your mod.
+`mod.ini` file is not necessary, but recommended if you want to share your mod.

-Place "mod.ini" in the root directory of your mod.
+Place `mod.ini` in the root directory of your mod.
 `/mods/My Cool Mod/mod.ini`

 Here's an example of mod.ini structure: